crusher-dev/documentation/docs/concept/designated-timestamp.md

   functionality for time-series.
 ---

-QuestDB offers the option to elect a column as `designated timestamp`.
-This allows you to leverage the high-performance time series functions of QuestDB, but introduces a constraint on the column in question that will reject out-of-order inserts.
+Crusher offers the option to elect a column as `designated timestamp`.
+This allows you to leverage the high-performance time series functions of Crusher, but introduces a constraint on the column in question that will reject out-of-order inserts.